Flash-X/Milhoja/docs/DevGuide/code_generation.rst

    the C++ to C layer are created using the same inputs used for the DataPacket.

-7. The C to Fortran layer generation creates a new Fortran 90 file that converts the C pointers and variable members in the DataPacket to Fortran based variables.
+7. The C to Fortran layer generation creates a new Fortran 90 file that converts the C pointers and variable members in the DataPacket to Fortran based variables, then calls the Fortran task function associated with the generated DataPacket class.
    This file is named **c2f.f90**.

 8. The C++ to C layer is created using CGKit.
 Two more template files are generated and are combined with pre-existing template files to create the layer.
 The generated template files are named **cg-tpl.cpp2c_outer** and **cg-tpl.cpp2c_helper.cpp** and the existing templates are **cg-tpl.cpp2c_no_extra_queue.cpp** or **cg-tpl.cpp2c_extra_queue.cpp** and **cg-tpl.cpp2c.cpp**.

+For information on the C++ to Fortran interoperability layer, see:doc:`f2c`.

 Data Mapping
 ------------